 Whether you prefer the playground and skate park or a quiet wander and feeding the ducks, Rowntree Park is another great free open space close to the city centre.

 Yes, admittedly this one is also about 40 minutes from the city but still a worthwhile trip.
 With over 80 installations over the 500 acre site to explore this will keep you busy for the day.
 There are lots of resources on the website to engage kids, trail maps and things to spot etc. (Entrance is free but you will have to pay to park here)

 Astrocampus is a fortnightly early evening tour of the university observatories and an introduction to the night sky.
 You’ll get to observe the Moon, planets, and stars and find out more about space science.
 This can include meteorite handling, using an infra-red camera to discover how space telescopes work and investigating spacecraft in 3D.
 The exact itinerary will vary depending on the weather conditions.
 Booking in advance on the website is essential.

 10 – Free Child Entry to Museums

-Hopefully, that’s given you plenty of ideas of free things to do in York and inspired you to give this wonderful city a try.
+Hopefully, I have given you plenty of ideas of free things to do in York.
+Has it inspired you to give this wonderful city a try?
 It’s making me want to go back again!
 For more information you can read about our weekend in York and all the things to do in York with kids or check out the Visit York website for more ideas.